pnovok/SQLServer_CDC_Demo/README.md

 ![img.png](Images/img_7.png)

-Let's update table records on the SQL Server side and observe changes in Postgres by selecting from the **customers_replica** table.
+Update table records on the SQL Server side and observe changes in Postgres by selecting from the **customers_replica** table.

 ```
 INSERT INTO dbo.Customers (